Best Payroll Software for 1099 Contractors in 2026

 Picking between them comes down to trajectory.
 A 4-person agency paying only contractors who never plans to hire W-2 staff saves real money with Square's no-base model.
 A growing startup mixing 1099s and full-time employees gets more headroom from OnPay's flat structure without per-tier upgrade jumps.
 Both file federal and state 1099s as part of the subscription, so neither leaves you handling year-end forms manually.

 The form your contractor receives depends on how you pay them, not just how much.
-If you pay a contractor directly - ACH, check, or via payroll software like Gusto or OnPay - you issue a 1099-NEC (Nonemployee Compensation) for total payments of $600 or more in a calendar year.
-This is the threshold most contractor-payroll buyers care about, and it has been $600 for years.
+If you pay a contractor directly - ACH, check, or via payroll software like Gusto or OnPay - you issue a 1099-NEC (Nonemployee Compensation) for total payments of $2,000 or more in a calendar year (for payments made in 2026 and later; 2025 payments still fall under the old $600 rule).
 Your payroll provider generates and files the 1099-NEC with the IRS and sends the contractor a copy, typically by the January 31 deadline.

 The 1099-K is different and trips up a lot of small businesses.
 It is filed by third-party settlement networks - PayPal, Stripe, Venmo for business, or marketplace platforms - not by you.
 If you pay a contractor through one of those rails, that processor may issue the 1099-K, which is why paying through PayPal can create reporting overlap.
-The 1099-K threshold has been in flux: the IRS set it at $5,000 for 2024 and $2,500 for 2025 as a phased step-down toward $600, after repeatedly delaying the original $600 trigger.
-Always confirm the current-year figure, since this number has changed more than once.
+This threshold had been dropping year over year toward $600 before the One Big Beautiful Bill Act reversed course: as of the OBBBA, the 1099-K trigger reverts to $20,000 and more than 200 transactions per platform, which is the original pre-2023 threshold, not the lower figures that circulated in 2024-2025 guidance.
+A lot of still-uncorrected articles online cite the old phase-down numbers, confirm the current $20,000/200-transaction rule directly against IRS Fact Sheet FS-2025-08 if this matters to your situation.

-The practical rule for a payroll buyer: if your software pays contractors directly via bank transfer, you are in 1099-NEC territory and your provider handles it.
-The moment you route payments through a card processor or marketplace, a 1099-K may also appear, and the contractor could receive two forms for the same income.
-Keeping contractor payments inside one direct-pay payroll tool avoids that double-reporting headache and keeps your $600 tracking clean and auditable.
+The practical rule for a payroll buyer: if your software pays contractors directly via bank transfer, you are in 1099-NEC territory at the $2,000 threshold, and your provider handles it.
+The 1099-K now only enters the picture for contractors you pay at very high volume through a card processor or marketplace.
+Keeping contractor payments inside one direct-pay payroll tool avoids double-reporting and keeps your $2,000 tracking clean and auditable.

 Contractor classification risk and how pricing stacks up